Generated at: 2026-07-01 04:12:53

 Masuda

-Based on the sense of crisis you experienced firsthand, you developed a concept for a common Data Utilization Platform to break through the situation of siloed data and proposed it to the company, correct?
+Based on the sense of crisis you experienced firsthand, you developed a concept for a common "Data Utilization Infrastructure" to break through the siloed data situation and proposed it to the company.

 Masuda

 In our common data utilization infrastructure, it was necessary to organize client, employee, and construction data as master data.
 Among these, for client data, it was necessary to connect the client data held by each system using a unified code system and perform data cleansing and matching to ensure accurate and reliable data.
-That is why we decided to consider the introduction of uSonar (LBC code) (Figure).
+That is why we decided to consider the introduction of uSonar (LBC code) (see figure).

-■ The client master for the data utilization infrastructure was cleansed and matched using uSonar's LBC code.
+■ The client master for the data utilization infrastructure was cleansed and matched using uSonar's LBC code

 large.jpg